24 min read

 What is AI in procurement?

-AI in procurement refers to using advanced technologies to make procurement processes faster, more efficient, and data-driven.
+AI in procurement refers to applying advanced technologies that use artificial intelligence to make procurement processes faster, more efficient, and data-driven.
 Unlike traditional tools that often operate in isolation or rely on rigid workflows, AI connects the dots between disparate data sources, providing a more comprehensive view of procurement activities.

-Procurement is often plagued with inefficiencies that, using old-school methods, require time-consuming reviews to identify — rogue spending, misclassified expenses, delayed approvals, and duplicate invoices are just the tip of the iceberg.
+Procurement is often plagued with inefficiencies that, using old-school methods like Excel and mail, require time-consuming reviews to identify — rogue spending, misclassified expenses, delayed approvals, and duplicate invoices are just the tip of the iceberg.
 Procurement AI shines here by quickly analyzing large amounts of data to identify patterns, flag anomalies, and uncover opportunities that might otherwise go unnoticed.

 However, it’s important to remember that AI use cases in procurement aren’t about replacing human expertise: AI won’t drive organizational change or deliver savings on its own.
 Instead, it’s a powerful tool that requires expert guidance and oversight to truly add value.